IntegratedTransportPlanning/gcvt/README.md

 # Greener Connectivity Visualisation Tool

-Work in progress (imagine a web1.0 yellow roadwork sign here).
+🚧 👷Work in progress 👷 🚧

-The goal of the gcvt is to visualise and compare transport model outputs under different scenarios.
+The goal of the GCVT is to visualise and compare transport model outputs under different scenarios.

 ## Installation